Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

 Importantly, the value of $\eta$ sets the number of fixed points, and therefore determines the subsequent dynamical evolution.
-The fixed points can be obtained from $\partial H / \partial \varphi{=}\partial H/\partial \Phi {=}0$ (also see Eq.8-135 of \citealt{1999ssd..book.....M}).
-It can be shown that, for $\eta {>} -3/2$, there is only one stable fixed point (black dot in Figure \ref{eta_0}), whereas for $\eta {<} -3/2$, there are two stable fixed points and one unstable point (red dot in Figure \ref{eta_3}).
+The fixed points can be obtained from $\partial H / \partial \varphi{=}\partial H/\partial \Phi {=}0$.
+It can be shown that \citep{Ferraz-Mello2007,2015MNRAS.451.2589B, Petit2017}, for $\eta {>} -3/2$, there is only one stable fixed point (black dot in Figure \ref{eta_0}), whereas for $\eta {<} -3/2$, there are two stable fixed points and one unstable point (red dot in Figure \ref{eta_3}).